ZainabOyewo/Home-Sessions/README.md

-# Home-Sessions
+# Andela BootCamp Home-Sessions
-This is where every task is done but I use a branch for each task.
+This project contains a 3 day Home-session given by our BFs at Andela.
+Each task is solved and named on different branches.
+To clone locally and view the lprogramming logic, type in GIT bash; git clone https://github.com/ZainabOyewo/Home-Sessions.git